Results Index

 Gianluigi Buffon (Juventus and Italy) aged 34.

 Hart was making his 22nd appearance for England.
-He had yet to face a penalty in a full international, but he had starred in a rare shootout victory for England Under-21's in the semi-finals of the 2009 European Championship against their Swedish hosts.
+He had yet to face a penalty in a full international, but he had starred in a rare shootout victory for England Under-21s in the semi-finals of the 2009 European Championship against their Swedish hosts.
 Hart saved one penalty, with his feet, and scored another, whilst also, remarkably, picking up a yellow card for speaking to an opponent before one of the penalties, which meant that he was suspended for the final.
-He had ended the 2011-12 season with an FA Premier League winner's medal, as his club won their first title since 1968.
+He had ended the 2011-12 season with a Premier League winner's medal, as his club won their first title since 1968.

 Buffon, Italy's captain, was a very experienced goalkeeper, with 118 international caps to his name.
 In the past ten years, he had been involved in penalty shootouts in the 2003 Champions League final (which Juventus lost), the 2006 World Cup final (which Italy won) and the 2008 European Championship quarter-final (which Italy lost).